MAY 6-7, 2025 | HYATT REGENCY | DALLAS

 Our diverse group of attendees, both from for-profit and non-profit sectors, encompasses a dynamic community of public housing administrators, community development officers, elected officials, state land officers, policy makers with private & non-profit developers, investors, lenders, tax-credit syndicators, legal and accounting professionals, and the AEC industry, among others.
 They all aim to network with industry counterparts, exchange insights, and cultivate partnerships in one unified setting.

-Discover below who you'll be mingling with in Dallas from May 30-31.
+Discover below who you'll be mingling with in Dallas.

 A Hub of Cross-Industry Collaboration